top of page

 DESCENDANTS

-The descendants of King Ginlafar come from the Second Lineage of Vortox in Anahkólion, created by Nurhul, the ancient God of Lightning.
-Between the First and First Era of Anahkólion, the development of lineages took place.
-Over about five hundred Cycles – about fourteen months each Cycle, check ERAS and TIMES in the Anahkólion menu – many of these lineages already expressed desires and many frustrations regarding the limited possibilities for improvement in their lives.
-Before the beginning of the Second Era, some of the Second and Third Lineages, who owed allegiance and service to the First Lineages, had already formed alliances.
-The purpose of some families from these lineages was to explore other worlds in favor of the First Lineages, with whom they had formed alliances.
-And that's what happened before and at the beginning of the First Era of Anahkólion.
-The worlds of Anathurilis and Ernathurilis were populated, castles were built, and kingdoms were founded.
+The lineage of King Ginlafar traces back to the Second Lineage of Vortox in Anahkólion, formed by Nurhul, the ancient God of Lightning.
+Between the First and Second Eras of Anahkólion, the development of lineages occurred.
+Over approximately five hundred Cycles—each Cycle lasting around fourteen months (see ERAS and TIMES in the Anahkólion menu)—many of these lineages began expressing desires and discontent with the limited improvements in the lives they led.
+Before the beginning of the Second Era, some of the Second and Third Lineages, who owed vassalage and service to the First Lineages, had already formed alliances.
+The purpose of some families in these lineages was to explore other worlds on behalf of the First Lineage with whom they had allied.
+This exploration took place before and during the early stages of the Second Era of Anahkólion.
+The worlds of Anathurilis and Ernathurilis became populated, castles were built, and kingdoms were founded.
 One of these was Vorth, the first son and descendant of Vortox, who founded the kingdom of Vorth in the northeastern part of Anathurilis.
-Unfortunately, due to problems related to the fulfillment of direct orders from the lineage with whom they had formed an alliance, the Lineage of Vorth from Anathurilis and the Lineage of Vortox from Anahkólion were attacked and banished.
-However, this event occurred between the Second and Third Era of Anahkólion.
+Unfortunately, due to issues regarding the fulfillment of direct orders from the lineage with which they had an alliance, the Lineage of Vorth from Anathurilis and that of Vortox from Anahkólion were attacked and ultimately banished.
+However, this event occurred between the Second and Third Eras of Anahkólion.
 For this reason, Ashin was founded by one of the men from the Lineage of Vortox.
-Ginlafar, the king of Ashin, assumed the throne after the accidental death of his older brother while on a hunt.
-At the time, he was young, but Nordur, the son of his deceased brother, was still a baby, whom he raised as his own son, secretly taking his brother's wife as his own.
-He reigned for many years, and as old age approached, he decided to appoint Nordur as his successor.
+Ginlafar ascended to the throne of Ashin after his older brother died in a hunting accident.
+At the time, Ginlafar was young, and Nordur, the son of his deceased brother, was still an infant, whom Ginlafar raised as his own, secretly taking his brother's wife as his own.
+He ruled for many years, and when age caught up with him, he decided to name Nordur as his successor.

 PRINCE NORDUR